Financial Policy

 6. There may be occasions where short-term borrowing, i.e., debt requiring repayment in one year or less, may be appropriate in order to take advantage of lower interest rates.
 While short-term debt can result in significant savings, there can be risks, especially in periods of interest rate volatility.
 The ratio of short to long-term debt should reflect the rating agencies' guidance.

-7. In preparing the debt service component of the Town's budget, the Town Administrator should include a thorough analysis of the risks and benefits associated with the Town's financing posture.
+7. In preparing the debt service component of the Town's budget, the Town Administrator, in consultation with the Town’s external financial advisors, should include a thorough analysis of the risks and benefits associated with the Town's financing posture.
 This analysis should be presented to the Select Board and Advisory Committee as part of annual budget deliberations.
-The Town Administrator should provide an update of such analysis to the Select Board and Advisory Committee within 90 days prior to any refinancing of debt and no less frequently than once each fiscal quarter.
+The Town Administrator should provide an update of such analysis to the Select Board and Advisory Committee within 90-120 days prior to any issuing or refinancing of debt.

 8. The Town's bond rating is a statement of the Town's overall financial health as a government and a community and of the quality of the financial management of the Town.
 An excellent bond rating is desirable because it determines the cost of borrowing, the level of investor interest in the Town's bonds, and, in certain economic conditions, the ability to borrow at any cost.
 The Town's capacity to incur debt is determined, in part, by its ability and willingness to meet debt-service requirements without disrupting the scope and level of public services which are expected by the citizens of the Town.
-Therefore, the Town should maintain the highest possible bond rating consistent with its ability to deliver the services expected by the citizens.
+Therefore, the Town should maintain the Aaa / AAA bond rating, which is the highest possible rating.

 10. By statute, the Town may not issue, or have outstanding at any one time, debt exceeding 5% of the value of taxable property in the Town.
-Debt issued under MGL chapter 44, section 8 (e.g., debt issued by the Light Plant or other non-tax supported unit but guaranteed by the Town) and MGL chapter 70B (e.g., debt issued for school construction) is not legally included within this limitation but should be included for purposes of this Financial Policy.
+Debt issued under M.G.L.
+Chapter 44, Section 8 (e.g., debt issued by the Light Plant, the Weir River Water System, or other non-tax supported unit but guaranteed by the Town) and M.G.L.
+Chapter 70B (e.g., debt issued for MSBA school construction) is not legally included within this limitation but should be included for purposes of this Financial Policy.
 The Town should maintain average annual debt service (repayment of principal and current interest) for borrowings at a level equal to approximately 5.0% of Total Annual Expenditures, or less, and annual debt service should not exceed 10% of Total Annual Expenditures for any extended period of time.
 Where practical, the term of the debt issued by the Town should be less than 20 years, ensuring that the ratio of 10 years of debt service to original borrowing is in excess of 75%, a metric favored by the rating agencies.
+The term of the debt should be informed by the anticipated life of the asset in compliance with applicable Massachusetts General Laws.

-11. Annual debt service payments for municipal debt decline each year, reflecting lower interest expense on the declining loan balance.
-The annual reduction in debt service attributable to municipal non-excluded debt should be set aside in the Town's operating budget.
+11. In the case of loans with level principal payment terms, annual debt service payments for municipal debt decline each year, reflecting lower interest expense on the declining loan balance.
+The annual reduction in debt service attributable to municipal non-excluded debt should be set aside in the Town's Operating Budget.
 Any such unused non-excluded debt capacity that is set aside should be tracked in a Committed account in Fund Balance and should be used for non-excluded debt service or capital purchases.
 If the balance in this restricted account is deemed excessive, any excess should be applied to unfunded long-term liabilities, capital expenditures, retirement of debt, or tax relief.
 It should not be used for operating expenses.

 REVIEW